refact0r/number-alchemy/README.md

 # number alchemy

-A math game, made with Flutter.
+A math game about combining numbers, made with flutter.